Kaise Kahoon Ke... Pyaar Hai: Plot

 Lakshmi and Kiran are devastated; his mother disowns him.
 Priya, while Karan is gone, cannot forget him.
-After a year, Karan apologized to his mother, telling her he'll never steal again, but doesn't gather the courage to call Priya and decides to leave it that way.
-However, he takes up a job with Somnath Arya, Priyas father and meets her again.
-They confess their love for each other and Somnath wants them to get married.
+After a year, Karan apologized to his mother, telling her he'll never steal again, but he doesn't gather the courage to call Priya and decides to leave it that way.
+However, he takes up a job with Somnath Arya, Priyas father, and meets her again.
+They confess their love for each other, and Somnath wants them to get married.
 However, Karan finds out that he has blood cancer.
 He stages some kind of fake drama on the engagement day to convince Priya he is actually in love with Sonia - so she will forget him and fall out of love to be saved from the consequences when his disease will finally kill him.

 Karan tells Somnath the truth and asks him for help to get his sister Kiran married so she will be provided for when he will finally die.
-Somnath reveals that his entire company his held ransom by Deoraj, who himself was under threat from Thakur, a powerful underworld lord.
-Somnath asks Karan to help him get an important document out of Deoraj's safe - in exchange he will make sure Kiran is married off.
-Karan agrees and steals the document only to be arrested the next day for Deoraj's murder.
-Lakshmi again is a broken woman, but Sandwich who knows that Karan did what he did to save the family, explains everything to her.
+Somnath reveals that his entire company was held ransom by Deoraj, who himself was under threat from Thakur, a powerful underworld lord.
+Somnath asks Karan to help him get an important document out of Deoraj's safe - in exchange, he will make sure Kiran is married off.
+Karan agrees and steals the document, only to be arrested the next day for Deoraj's murder.
+Lakshmi again is a broken woman, but Sandwich, who knows that Karan did what he did to save the family, explains everything to her.
 Sonia also explains to Priya why Karan left her.
-Priya rushes to jail to talk to Karan and after and some emotional exclamations, things get out of control and she falls down the stars, badly wounded.
+Priya rushes to jail to talk to Karan, and after some emotional exclamations, things get out of control, and she falls down the stairs, badly wounded.
 Karan happens to have the same blood group and is asked for a donation, where it is revealed that he does not suffer from blood cancer.

-In jail, he realizes that the real culprit is still out there, but why did he kill Deoraj and why did the doctors lie to him?
-With the help of Arjun Singh, Karan breaks out of jail to find the answers ...
+In jail, he realizes that the real culprit is still out there, but why did he kill Deoraj, and why did the doctors lie to him?
+With the help of Arjun Singh, Karan breaks out of jail to find the answers.